Carol Gniady, Executive Director

-Michael Duplantier is a native New Orleanian and a practicing attorney.
-He has been actively engaged in preservation advocacy in New Orleans for more than forty-five years, and served as a founding commissioner of the CBD Historic District Landmarks Commission in 1978.
+Michael Duplantier is a native New Orleanian and a retired attorney.
+He has been actively engaged in preservation work in New Orleans for more than forty-five years, and served as a founding commissioner of the CBD Historic District Landmarks Commission in 1978.
 Michael was first on the Louisiana Landmarks Society Board in 1984, served again from 2001-2002, and re-joined the board in 2016.
 He served as second vice-president and first vice-president these past two years, and has been active on the LLS advocacy committee.
-For the past twenty-four years, MIchael and his wife, Bettye, have resided in their 1860 Henry Howard-designed Greek Revival townhouse on Baronne Street in the Lafayette Square historic district in downtown New Orleans.
+For the past twenty-four years, Michael and his wife Bettye have resided in their 1860 Henry Howard-designed Greek Revival townhouse on Baronne Street in the Lafayette Square historic district in downtown New Orleans.

 James R. Logan IV -- 1st Vice President

 Over the years, James Logan developed a specialized practice with recognized expertise in historic preservation litigation and administrative procedures.
 He has served on the boards of numerous neighborhood associations, historic preservation organizations and planning groups, most notably on the board and as vice-president of the Vieux Carre Property Owners, Residents & Associates in the mid-1990s, and as a longtime trustee with the Louisiana Landmarks Society, including two terms as President in 1996-2000.
 Post-Katrina, he served on the Bring New Orleans Back Commission as a member of its Historic Preservation Sub-committee.
 More recently, he has been an Advisor to the National Trust for Historic Preservation, including a stint on the National Trust’s Law and Public Policy Committee.

 Sandra L. Stokes -- 2nd Vice President